ReToCode/knative-kserve/README.md

 dog-breed-pipeline   https://dog-breed-pipeline-kserve-demo.apps.rlehmann-ocp-4-12.serverless.devcluster.openshift.com   True    24s

 TODO: This is currently broken in KServe.
 Wait for https://github.com/kserve/kserve/pull/2830 to be merged to re-test.
+TODO: also it is broken for istio, as we also need to propagate the labels/annotations for inference-graphs
 ```

 ### Model Explainability